gridsingularity/gsy-e/wiki/docs/matching-api-template-script.md

                 if name == market:
                     self.id_list.append(market_id)
 ```
-Right after, the on_market_cyce and the on_tick methods are triggered.
+Right after, the [on_market_cycle](matching-api-events.md#each-new-market-slot) and the [on_tick](matching-api-events.md#on--of-market-completion) methods are triggered.
 In the latter, the user requests bids / offers from the market.

 ```python
     def on_market_cycle(self, data):